LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/index.md

 #### Rust

-The crate is not currently being published on crates.io, meaning you will have to add the dependency manually to your project.
-This can be done by adding the following line to the manifest of the project:
+The core and render crates are being published on crates.io.
+You can add those to your project by adding the following lines to the manifest of the project:

 ```toml
 # Cargo.toml